Mitral valve prolapse is associated with many other symptoms and conditions. But experts aren't sure that mitral valve

 What Is Mitral Valve Prolapse?

 The mitral valve is a valve that lets blood flow from one chamber of the heart, the left atrium, to another called the left ventricle.
 In mitral valve prolapse, part of the mitral valve slips backward loosely into the chamber called the left atrium.
 This happens when the main heart muscle, called the left ventricle, squeezes during each heartbeat.
 Mitral valve prolapse differs from mitral valve stenosis.
 In mitral valve stenosis, the mitral valve is stiff and constricted.

 In mitral valve prolapse, the valve slips backward due to the abnormal size of or damage to the mitral valve tissues.
 For most people with mitral valve prolapse, the cause is unknown.

 Mitral valve prolapse can run in families.
 It can also be caused by conditions in which cartilage is abnormal (connective tissue disease).
-Between one in every 100 and one in every 200 people have mitral valve prolapse.
+Nearly 8 million people in the U.S. have mitral valve prolapse.